eheka78/Rock-Paper-Scissors/README.md

 <br><br>

 ## GOAL
-This project is to practice handling network requests using the <b>Fetch</b> API.
+This project is to practice handling network requests using the <b>Fetch API</b>.

 <br><br>